airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 Now that you got the hang of higher-order functions for Arrays, let's write our own function.
 One that is useful enough to be reusable in different contexts.

-Let's suppose we need a function to return a different random element from the array each time it is called.
-The elements must never repeat within the interval of the array length, i.e., if the array has 10 elements, a different random number must be returned for the 10 first times the function is called.
-After that, the randomizer must be reset and for the next 10 times the function is called, the client must get another set of 10 random items, and so on.
+Let's suppose we need a function that returns a different random element from the array each time it is called.
+The elements must never repeat within the interval of the array length, i.e., if the array has 10 elements, a different random element must be returned for the first 10 times the function is called.
+After that, the randomizer must be reset and for the next 10 times the function is called, the client must get a different random set of 10 random items, and so on.

 This can be implemented in a higher-order function ```Array.prototype.produceRandomElements```: